Dopamine hypothesis of schizophrenia: Genetic and other biopsychosocial risk factors

 Genetic evidence has suggested that there may be genes, or specific variants of genes, that code for mechanisms involved in dopamine function, which may be more prevalent in people experiencing psychosis or diagnosed with schizophrenia.
-Advanced technology has led to the possibility of performing Genome-Wide Association (GWA) studies.
-These studies identify frequently seen single nucleotide polymorphisms (SNP) that are associated with common, yet complex disorders.
+Genome-Wide Association studies identify frequently seen single nucleotide polymorphisms (SNP) that are associated with psychosis.
 Genetic variants found due to GWA studies may offer insight concerning impairments in dopaminergic function.
 Dopamine-related genes linked to psychosis in this way include COMT, DRD4, and AKT1.

 While genetics play an important role in the occurrence of schizophrenia, other biopsychosocial factors must also be taken into consideration.
 While focusing on the risk of schizophrenia in second generation migrants, Hennsler and colleagues relay that the dopamine hypothesis of schizophrenia may be an explanation.
 Some migrants who have had adverse experiences in their host country, such as racism, xenophobia, and poor living conditions, were found to have high stress levels, which increased dopaminergic neurotransmission.
 This increase in dopaminergic neurotransmission can be seen in the striatum and amygdala, both of which are areas in the brain that process aversive stimuli.